jknaresh/django_generic_api/README.md

 ```header
 header["X-CSRFToken"]=csrfvalue
 ```
+---

 ## Save data

-- This api supports saving multiple(upto 10) records at once.
+- This api supports saving 1 to 10 records at once.
 - To save data, post data on the url '/< url prefix >/save/' and set header as well prepare payload as following